 Those newlyweds who have roots that are ingrained with country music will find this Don Williams song a nice choice for dancing at the wedding reception.
 It has also been used to announce the new couple and also as an interlude for lighting a unity candle at the altar.

 The Canadian songstress Anne Murray was all over the charts in 1974 with this beautiful romantic ballad, a song that pares down all the emotions of love into sentimental images.
-A bride may find that this is a good song to dedicate to her new husband on your wedding day.
+A bride may find that this is a good song to dedicate to her new husband on her wedding day.

 Barbra Streisand has the type of voice that is very suitable for wedding selections, and this was one of her biggest mainstream hits.
 It may evoke feelings of love lost for some people, but newlyweds still like how it makes them feel when it is played as part of the wedding processional.